On the side of a mountain, in a meadow full of wildflowers and long green grass, there was a rock.

 Just for a while.

-Noah felt the solid, steady warmth of the rock.
+Luna felt the solid, steady warmth of the rock.

 They stayed like that for a long quiet time.